Glass Squares OSby Rukh LabsA cleaner desktop made of glass, speed, and control.

-Glass Squares OS is a Linux-based desktop experience built around glassy surfaces, square-based layouts, low bloat, practical compatibility, and a familiar workflow that does not force normal users to live in a terminal.
+Glass Squares OS is a Linux-based desktop operating system built around glassy surfaces, square-based layouts, low bloat, practical compatibility, and a familiar workflow.

 Because the desktop should feel intentional again.